Kanang anak Langkau: Death and Funeral

-On 3 January 2013, he collapsed while watching television at home in Sungai Apong, Sri Aman after complaining of chest pains.
-Immediately rushed to the Sarawak General Hospital, he was pronounced dead at the age of 67.
+On 3 January 2013, he collapsed while watching television at home in Sungai Apong, Sri Aman, after complaining of chest pains.
+He was immediately rushed to the Sarawak General Hospital, and later pronounced dead at the age of 67.

 He was buried on 6 January with full military honours at the Heroes' Grave at Jalan Budaya, Kuching.

-Meanwhile, messages of condolences and sympathy have been received by the family of the late Kanang from government leaders including from the Malaysian Prime Minister Najib Tun Razak and Sarawak Chief Minister Abdul Taib Mahmud.
+Messages of condolences and sympathy have been received by the family of the late Kanang from government leaders, including Malaysian Prime Minister Najib Tun Razak and Sarawak Chief Minister Abdul Taib Mahmud.

 According to the Minister of Defence, Datuk Seri Ahmad Zahid Hamidi, he will be given a national burial.
-His coffin, draped in the Jalur Gemilang and the colours of the Malaysian Armed Forces, was first brought to the 1st Infantry Division base located at Bukavu Camp in Penrissen for the family members and friends to perform prayers and miring ceremony (offering ceremony), before being brought to Kuching Civic Centre for the public to pay their last respects.
-He was buried at the Heroes' Grave in Jalan Taman Budaya, after the funeral prayers at St.Thomas Cathedral in Kuching.
+His coffin, draped in the Jalur Gemilang and the colours of the Malaysian Armed Forces, was first brought to the 1st Infantry Division base located at Bukavu Camp in Penrissen for the family members and friends to perform prayers and the miring ceremony (offering ceremony), before being brought to Kuching Civic Centre for the public.
+He was buried at the Heroes' Grave in Jalan Taman Budaya, after the funeral prayers at St. Thomas Cathedral in Kuching.

-Among Ibans, Kanang's acts in the military service is regarded as "raja berani tau serang" which is commensurate with the highest widower fee for Great War Leader.
-Otherwise, his temenggong chieftain title entitled him for the fifth widower fee.
+Among Ibans, Kanang's acts in the military service are regarded as "raja berani tau serang", with the highest widower fee for the Great War Leader.
+Otherwise, his temenggong chieftain title entitled him to be the fifth widower fee.